India's annual farm output down, fears of drought this year

-NEW DELHI India's farm sector shrank for the first time in five years in the year ended March 31, Farm Minister Radha Mohan Singh said on Wednesday, a day after the government forecast a likely drought this year that could hit output again.
+NEW DELHI, June 3 India's farm sector shrank for the first time in five years in the year ended March 31, Farm Minister Radha Mohan Singh said on Wednesday, a day after the government forecast a likely drought this year that could hit output again.

 India's weather office cut this year's monsoon forecast on an El Nino weather pattern that has raised fears of the first drought in six years.